katebeavis/dotfiles/README.md

 https://www.moncefbelyamani.com/how-to-install-xcode-homebrew-git-rvm-ruby-on-mac

-### To associate your comupter with your Github account
+### To associate your computer with your Github account

 ``git config --global user.email "email@example.com"``

+**If you have 2-factor-authentication enabled:**

 Create a personal token (Github profile > Developer Settings > Personal Access Tokens & select repo) & use it in place of password when pushing.

-### To associate your comupter with your Enterprise Github account
+### To associate your computer with your Enterprise Github account

 https://help.github.com/enterprise/2.11/user/articles/connecting-to-github-with-ssh/